 Causes, Symptoms, Assessments and Graded Exposure Stretching

-GTPS can result from direct impact to the lateral hip, prolonged single-legged weight bearing, instability due to aging, sports injuries, and IT-band bursa irritation from repetitive movements.
+Greater trochanteric pain syndrome (GTPS) can result from direct impact to the lateral hip, prolonged single-legged weight bearing, instability due to aging, sports injuries, and IT-band bursa irritation from repetitive movements.
 Clients usually present with dull lateral hip pain sometimes radiating into the thigh.
 It’s not uncommon for clients to report that their pain worsens at night and when rising from a chair after having been seated for an extended period of time.
 During GTPS assessment, the client’s pain may be aggravated by direct palpatory trochanter pressure, single-legged weight bearing (30-seconds), and resisted hip abduction.
-Yet, I’ve found the hip de-rotation test demonstrated in Figure 2 to be the most effective.
+Yet, I’ve found the hip de-rotation test demonstrated in Image 2. to be the most effective.

 In chronic cases, the client must understand that the pain is not pathologic and that, in time it will resolve itself… with or without therapy.
 To help lower the client’s threat level, encourage them to have peace with their pain during the therapy process.
 Assure them that by working as a team, the painful condition will be resolved.